wunderwuzzi23/blog/content/posts/2021/offensive-bpf-detections-initial-ideas.md

 ![Offensive BPF](/blog/images/2021/offensive-bpf.png)

-In the last few posts we talked about a `bpftrace` and how attackers can use it to their advantage.
+In the last few posts, we talked about a `bpftrace` and how attackers can use it to their advantage.

 This post is about detecting malicious usage.